Advanced Junos Enterprise Routing

 - Describe how to alter the route selection process.

-- Describe various BGP attributes in detail and explain the operation of those attributes.
+- Describe the various BGP attributes and their use.

-- Describe common routing policies used in the enterprise environment.
+- Describe three common routing policies for external connectivity in the enterprise.

 - Identify common commands for troubleshooting routing policy.